Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Discussion and conclusions

 \item Although the above conclusions are based on the two-flavor scenario, we found that the general features of flavor conversions remain qualitatively similar to that with three flavors.
 Nevertheless, including a third flavor can result in additional flavor conversions into the additional sector, which leads to less amount of $\nu_e$ and $\bar\nu_e$.
 For the heavy-lepton sectors, the enhanced amounts for muon and tauon flavors in the three-flavor scenarios are less than that for muon flavors in the two-flavor cases.
 However, the total amount of heavy-lepton flavors in three-flavor cases is in fact larger than that in the two-flavor cases (Fig.~\ref{fig:rp_f2f3}).

 \item We showed that the dispersion relation in our simulation domain is barely affected by the inclusion of the vacuum term when no attenuation is applied to $\mathbf H_{\nu\nu}$.
 When attenuation is applied, one may pragmatically adopt a reduced $\delta m^2$ to maintain the scalability of the dispersion relation.
-In this case, the simulation results are largely insensitive to the presence of the vacuum term (Fig.~\ref{fig:rp_vac}).
+In this case, the simulation results are minimally influenced by the presence of the vacuum term (Fig.~\ref{fig:rp_vac}).

 \item We found that the occurrence and the strength of CFI, which is intrinsically a multienergy phenomenon due to the energy dependence of the EA collisional rates, can depend on the energy spectra of heavy-lepton neutrinos.
 When the NES processes are included, the condition for the CFI in this work becomes different from that in Ref.~\cite{xiong2023evolution} and can be understood using the formula developed in Ref.~\cite{xiong2023collisional} (Sec.~\ref{sec:otherFI}).
 Among all models considered in this paper, noticeable flavor conversion due to the CFI is only observed inside the FFC region in Model V when the initial condition is dominated by $\bar\nu_e$'s.
 While this affects less the properties of neutrinos than the FFC does, it can lead to a transient enhancement of the net cooling rate in the corresponding region (Fig.~\ref{fig:heating}).